CGstuff/Action-Library/README.md

 ## License clarification

-Earlier versions of this project (≤ 1.4) were published under the MIT License while using PyQt, which is distributed under GPL/commercial terms.
+Earlier versions of this project (≤ 1.4) were published under the GPL License while using PyQt, which is distributed under GPL/commercial terms.

 This was an oversight.